CozyPenguin/ImageCA/README.md

 version | roadmap
 ------- | -------
-`version 0.3` | add CIELAB colorspace and all conversion algorithms `version 0.4` | better image loading and processing, support for multiple images
+`version 0.3` | add CIELUV and CIELAB colorspace and all conversion algorithms `version 0.4` | better image loading and processing, support for multiple images

 ## Credits